leumasli/EE113D-Blog/week2.md

 # Quantum Variational Classifier

-This week, I continue my literature review on possible candidate network structure for my quantum neural network that is capable of running on near term devices.
+This week, I continue my literature review on possible candidate network structures for my quantum neural network that is capable of running on near term devices.
 There's a particular paper that introduced a structure that's similar to support vector machines and I'll make a brief introduction of this concept.

-In the paper *Supervised learning with quantum-enhanced feature spaces*, the authors developed a SVM-like network structure which they called quantum variational classifier.
+In the paper [Supervised learning with quantum-enhanced feature spaces](https://www.nature.com/articles/s41586-019-0980-2), the authors developed an SVM-like network structure which they called quantum variational classifier.
 The network consists of 4 parts: qubit initialization, data-mapping with quantum features, weight gates and measurements, as shown in the figure below.

 ![image-20220115213512965](week2.assets/image-20220115213512965.png)